nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Tired of tracking your internship applications on your calendar or Microsoft Excel?

-Or perhaps you're looking for a more efficient way to track your countless internship applications?
+Looking for a more efficient way to track your countless internship applications?

 Well, look no further!